The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: DESI and the DESI Peculiar Velocity Survey

 The DESI PV program uses two distance indicators to derive peculiar velocities: the Tully-Fisher and Fundamental Plane techniques.
 The TF method uses the rotation velocity of spiral galaxies to estimate their true absolute magnitude, making them standard candles.
 The FP method uses the central velocity dispersion and mean surface brightness of elliptical galaxies to estimate their true size, making them standard rulers.

 DESI uses a novel technique to measure TF distances, by placing at least two spectroscopic fibers along the axis of rotation of spiral galaxies.
-DESI is thus able to measure their rotation velocities, which enables the measurement of the Tully-Fisher relation.
-This way of measuring rotation velocity differs from the typical method using the width of H\textsc{i} 21 cm emission; see \citet{Saulder2023,Douglass2025} for more detail.
+DESI is thus able to measure their rotation velocities directly from the redshifts, which enables the measurement of the Tully-Fisher relation.
+This way of measuring rotation velocity differs from the typical method using the width of H\textsc{i} 21 cm emission; see \citet{Saulder2023} and \citet{Douglass2025} for more detail.

 To measure FP distances, DESI places a fiber at the core of elliptical galaxies to measure their central velocity dispersion.
-Accompanied by photometric measurements of surface brightness, this enables the measurement of the Fundamental Plane relation; see \citet{Saulder2023,Said2025} for more detail.
+Accompanied by photometric measurements of surface brightness, this enables the measurement of the Fundamental Plane relation; see \citet{Saulder2023} and \citet{Said2025} for more detail.

 Neither relation is complete without accompanying photometry, which is supplied by the DESI Legacy Imaging Survey \citep{Dey2019}.
 This is made up of three surveys: the Dark Energy Camera Legacy Survey (DECaLS), the Beijing-Arizona Sky Survey (BASS; $g$- and $r$-bands only) and the Mayall $z$-band Legacy Survey (MzLS).